Staying in Thailand’s vibrant capital

 The best hotels near the Chao Phraya River:

-- Luxury: Mandarin Oriental Bangkok – One of Bangkok’s most luxurious hotels with a riverside pool and 10 restaurants (2 of which have Michelin stars).
+- Luxury: Mandarin Oriental Bangkok – One of Bangkok’s most luxurious hotels with a riverside pool and 11 restaurants (one of which has two Michelin stars).

 - Value for money: Riva Arun – Nice mid-range hotel with a central location in Bangkok by the river and a perfect view of the epic Wat Arun.